 And guess what happened?

 The words began pouring out.
-Words that had evaded my grip for nearly ten freaking years suddenly came as easily as though I were just telling a story I already knew, had already told, and was as comfortable with as my own skin.
+Words that had evaded my grip for nearly ten years suddenly came as easily as if I were telling a story I already knew, that was as comfortable as my own skin.

-Long story short: I wrote 20,000 words last week.
-I don’t know if I can keep that speed up, but right now, that character is utterly available to me, and writing this story feels like taking a fully-baked cake from the oven: it’s done and ready to eat.
+I wrote 20,000 words in a single week.
+It may not be a sustainable pace, but that character was utterly available to me, and writing the story from scratch felt like taking a fully-baked cake from the oven: done and ready to eat.

-I share this long and rambling tale to help you out.
-There will come a time when something you’ve been working on forever needs to be put aside and started from scratch.
+I share this long and rambling tale in case you've been stuck too.
+There will come a time when something you've been working on forever needs to be put aside and started from scratch.

 Yes, no matter how good those chapters are.